|Mark Loafman, MD, MPH

 |Juliet Bradley, MD

-Dr. Bradley has worked for the Cook County Health and Hospitals System as a family practice physician at the Dr. Jorge Preito Family Health Center in Chicago’s Little Village community since 1997; she now serves as the lead physician of that clinic.
+Dr. Bradley has worked for the Cook County Health as a family practice physician at the Dr. Jorge Preito Family Health Center in Chicago’s Little Village community since 1997; she now serves as the lead physician of that clinic.
 She has received awards for her excellence in teaching resident physicians, and has presented at national conferences on resident education.
 She has published book chapters, evidence-based Help Desk Answers and reflective essays.
 Dr. Bradley has worked with the Marjorie Kovlar Center for Survivors of Torture, performing forensic exams on torture survivors to help them obtain political asylum.

 |Sully Cardona, MD